IzzuddinSuib/IzzuddinSuib/README.md

 - 👋 Hi, I’m @IzzuddinSuib
 - 👀 I’m interested in data science, dapps and web 3.0.
 - 🌱 I’m currently learning HTML, CSS, JavaScript and Python
-- 💞️ I’m looking to collaborate on making dapps and web 3.0.
+- 💞️ I’m looking to collaborate on websites and e-commerce platform.
 - 📫 You can reach me through email at bazumatusa@gmail.com

 <!---